 Grate a whole apple with the large holes of a box grater and add it to the oats.

 Note: the original recipe calls for one grated apple per serving of muesli, and we love it with these quantities.
-However, you can use half if one apple is too much for you.
+However, you can use half if one apple is too much.

 Mix well with a spoon until the grated apple and oats are well combined, then top with chopped toasted almonds.

-Although this Swiss oatmeal version is simple, it’s also tasty, fiber-rich, and satiating.
+Although this Swiss oatmeal recipe is simple, it’s also tasty, fiber-rich, and satiating.

 Variations